gfetterman/grackle/README.md

 # Grackle

-`Grackle` is a command-line interpreter for a (very) limited subset of the [Racket](https://racket-lang.org) dialect of Lisp.
+`Grackle` is a command-line tree-walking interpreter for a limited subset of the [Racket](https://racket-lang.org) dialect of Lisp.

 This is a hobby project, with features being added as I figure them out, and